KasraSorouri/KasraSorouri/README.md

+## Turning manufacturing needs into smart software solutions
-- 👋 Hi, I’m @KasraSorouri
+ 👋 Hi, I’m <b> @KasraSorouri </b> </br>
-- ✨ I’m Business Analyst and Solution Architect.
-I am ready to assist businesses in their digital transformation journey.
+ ✨ I’m a Business Analyst and Solution Architect, helping businesses on their digital transformation journey. </br>
-- 👀 I'm interested in Problem-solving, troubleshooting and learning new things.
-That is why I love programming.
-- 🌱 I’m doing full stack project using Node, Express, SpringBoot, React, Redux, GraphQL, Mui
-- 🧑‍🔧 I like to work on manufacturing or business systems such as ERP, PLM, PDM, Quality, Logistics, Production Control, and...

-<h2>About me</h2>
-I'm passionate about Manufacturing, IT, and driving Process and Product Improvements.
-Combining these interests, I've leveraged my IT Skills to enhance Manufacturing Operations.
+ 💡 I love solving problems, fixing things, and learning every day — that’s why programming excites me. </br>
+ 🎯 I spend my free time learning, practicing, and building software projects as a hobby, always exploring new tools and ideas. </br>

+## About Me
+I’m passionate about <b> manufacturing, IT, and improving processes and products </b>. </br>
+With hands-on experience in manufacturing and organizations, I understand their needs and speak their language.
+In the past, I often acted as a bridge between organizations and software vendors, making sure both sides worked together smoothly. </br>
-I studied Mechanical Engineering at university and pursued my education in the Master of Executive Management.
-I love learning and continuously update my IT knowledge through self-learning and various courses.
+I studied Mechanical Engineering and later earned a Master’s in Executive Management.
+Along the way, I discovered how much I enjoy combining engineering with IT. </br>

-My inspiration and primary goal is to assist businesses in enhancing their operations and boosting productivity.

-Please feel free to contact me on [LinkedIn](https://www.linkedin.com/in/kasra-sorouri).
-Hopefully, we can find a common ground for cooperation.
+📚 I’m always learning, from self-study, courses, and hands-on projects. </br>

 <!--
 KasraSorouri/KasraSorouri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.